pingcap/docs-cn/v2.1/how-to/maintain/tidb-binlog.md

 [`binlogctl`](https://github.com/pingcap/tidb-binlog/tree/master/binlogctl) is an operations tool for TiDB Binlog with the following features:

-* Obtaining the current `tso` of TiDB cluster
 * Checking the state of Pump or Drainer
-* Modifying the state of Pump or Drainer
 * Pausing or closing Pump or Drainer
+* Handling the abnormal state of Pump or Drainer

 ### Usage scenarios of `binlogctl`

-* It is the first time you run Drainer and you need to obtain the current `tso` of TiDB cluster.
-* When Pump or Drainer exits abnormally, its state is not updated and the service is affected.
-You can use this tool to modify the state.
 * An error occurs during data replication and you need to check the running status and state of Pump or Drainer.
 * While maintaining the cluster, you need to pause or close Pump or Drainer.
+* Pump or Drainer process is exited abnormally, but the node state is not updated or is unexpected, which influences the application.

 ### Download `binlogctl`